 Follow along: IG @birectifier

 What this post is really about for me is testing the birectifiers I produced myself in my glassblowing workshop.
 I am about to release a birectifier I produce myself with a dramatically lowered price.
-I’ve sunk countless hours in this passion project.
+I’ve sunk countless hours into this passion project.

 I’ve been collecting fun case studies to work through.
 This birectifier performed well.
 It generated a few degrees of additional reflux than the original model I use and you can tell this because it took slightly more energy input (% of 115V) to collected each fraction at the traditional pace of 25 ml / 15 minutes.
 This difference is observable but probably not that important in the grand scheme of operation.
 However, I do need to change the angle of the fitting that connects to the condenser.